-Nopal is extremely high in antioxidants, especially phenols and flavonoids which help fight oxidative stress.
-It also contains important enzymes and is wonderfully rich in polyphenols, polyunsaturated fatty acids, and amino acids, which are all restorative for the body.
+Nopal is high in antioxidants, especially phenols which help fight oxidative stress.
+It also contains important enzymes and is wonderfully rich in polyunsaturated fatty acids, and amino acids, which are all restorative for the body.
 Researchers have looked into the potential of nopal cactus as an antiallergenic and anti-ulcer agent and its ability to boost long-term memory.
 The results are intriguing.(6) Modern science supports the microbial and neuro-protective benefits of nopal.(7) Neuro-protective means that adding the cactus to your diet can help prevent against nerve damage and resulting loss of sensitivity.

 Mucilage is a sort of fibre that is particularly helpful for gut health because it helps food pass through the gut as smoothly as possible.
 Think of it as lubricating your gut.
 Mucilage relieves constipation, and nopal cactus is rich in mucilage.